 Every state is completely different when it comes to licensing; meaning every time you consider an assignment in a new state you could go through a very different process than the state before.
 Luckily, you’re not alone in navigating the process.
 Between your nurse recruiter and the dedicated credentialing team at Cirrus Medical Staffing, you’ll be ready with license in-hand when you need it.
 Keep in mind the tips below, and you’ll have a head-start on your next assignment!

 A multistate, or compact license, allows nurses to practice in other compact states with a single multistate license.
 To be eligible, these nurses must have permanent residence in a member state so they can be issued a license for other nursing compact states.

-If a nurse cannot show proof of residence (usually two valid IDs) in a compact state, they can’t get a compact license.
+If a nurse cannot show proof of residence (usually two valid IDs) in nurse compact states, they can’t get a compact license.

 If your assignment is in a walk-through state, you have the option of walking into the Nursing Board in that state, presenting the necessary documents, and being issued a license on the spot.
 Here are the caveats: